yevhenpi/media-converter/README.md

 Workflow looks like this:
+1. Get JWT token from /auth/login endpoint.
-1. Send POST request with file metadata to /upload endpoint and receive presigned URL.
+2. Send POST request with file metadata to /upload endpoint and receive presigned URL.
-2. Upload actual file with PUT request using acquired URL.
+3. Upload actual file with PUT request using acquired URL.
-3. Send POST request with conversion metadata to /jobs/convert endpoint and receive JobID.
+4. Send POST request with conversion metadata to /jobs/convert endpoint and receive JobID.
-4. If job status on /jobs/status endpoint is DONE, get download URL from /jobs/download endpoint.
+5. If job status on /jobs/status endpoint is DONE, get download URL from /jobs/download endpoint.

 More detailed endpoint documentation is down below.